pulumi/pulumi/docs/mupack.md

 The metadata section describes attributes about the overall MuPackage, like its name and version.

-All data and computation AST nodes are fully bound, and ready for interpretation/execution.
+All data and computations are fully bound to types, and ready for interpretation/execution.
 Higher level MetaMu language compilers are responsible for performing this binding, and encoding the results.
 Those results are symbol names and tokens that are registered and available for lookup within any given MuPackage.
 These symbols provide a quick, and binding logic-free, way of resolving any bound node to its target abstraction (module, type, or function).
 From there, any data or computations associated with those abstractions may be retrieved thanks to the definitions.

+Mu's type system was designed to be supported by a broad cross-section of modern programming languages.
+That said, it's entirely possible that MuPack exposes a construct that a certain language doesn't support.
+Because MuIL is designed for interpretation, determinism, and predictability -- and not runtime speed -- all type coercions are checked and fail-fast if an illegal coercion is attempted.
+It is obviously a better choice to verify such conversions where possible in the MetaMu compilers themselves, however this approach naturally accomodates dynamic languages.

 MuPack is serialized in JSON/YAML form, although in the future we may explore more efficient file formats.
 Examples in this document will use a YAML syntax for brevity's sake.